Mercury Records: Mercury Living Presence series

 In late 1955, Mercury began using three omnidirectional microphones to make stereo recordings on three-track tape.
-The technique was an expansion on the mono process—center was still paramount.
-Once the center, single microphone was set, the sides were set to provide the depth and width heard in the stereo recordings.
-The center microphone still fed the mono LP releases, which accompanied stereo LPs well into the 1960s.
-From 1961, Mercury enhanced the three-microphone stereo technique by using 35-mm magnetic film instead of half-inch tape for recording.
-The greater emulsion thickness, track width, and speed (90 ft/min or 18 in/sec) of 35-mm magnetic film increased prevention of tape layer print-through and gained in addition extended frequency range and transient response.
-The Mercury 'Living Presence' stereo records were mastered directly from the three-track tapes or magnetic film, with a 3-2 mix occurring in the mastering room.
-The same technique—and restored vintage equipment of the same type—was used during the CD reissues.
-Specifically, three-track tapes were recorded on Ampex 300-3 (½-in, three-track) machines at 15 in/sec.
-The 35-mm magnetic film recordings were made on three-track Westrex film recorders.
-The 3-2 mixdown was done on a modified Westrex mixer.
-For the original LPs, the mixer directly fed the custom cutting chain.
-At Fine Recording in New York City, the Westrex cutter head on a Scully lathe was fed by modified McIntosh 200W tube amplifiers with very little feedback in the system.
-Older mono records were made with a Miller cutter head.

 The original LP releases of the classical recordings continued through 1968.
 The Mercury classical-music catalogue (including the Living Presence catalogue) is currently managed by Decca Label Group through Philips Records, which reissued the recordings on LP and then CD.
 In turn, Mercury now manages the pop/rock catalog of Philips Records.

 In 2012, Decca Classics, the current owner of the Mercury Living Presence label, issued a value-priced 51-CD box that included 50 of the 1990s CD titles (remastered by Wilma Cozart Fine), a bonus CD containing an interview with Wilma Cozart Fine, and a deluxe booklet detailing the history of Mercury Living Presence.
 The CD set was issued worldwide and was sold by major retailers.
 A limited-edition six-LP box set was also issued.
 The CD set brings back into print dozens of titles that had not been available as manufactured CDs since the early 2000s.